mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

   }
 ```

-As seen previously, $\text{Pmiss}$ and $\text{Pfa}$ are the two inputs into $E(\text{r})$ that vary with thresholds, and we would need to add the other four non-varying inputs to provide information about expected risks, which would add another perspective on top of what the CCD and LLR plots already provide.
+$\text{Pmiss}$ and $\text{Pfa}$ are the two inputs into $E(\text{r})$ that vary with thresholds.
+We would need to add the other four non-varying inputs to get expected risks, which would add another perspective on top of what the CCD and LLR plots already provide.

-As it turns out, the four application parameters, $\{p(\omega_1), p(\omega_0), \text{Cmiss}, \text{Cfa}\}$, can be visualised via the so-called isocost curve.
-Combining (tpr,fpr) with isocosts provides a powerful tool for risk assessment given one or more recognizers, which is why ROC graphs are an indispensable part of the analyst's toolbox.
+As it turns out, the four application parameters, $\{p(\omega_1), p(\omega_0), \text{Cmiss}, \text{Cfa}\}$, can be visualised with an isocost curve.
+Combining (tpr,fpr) with isocosts provides a risk assessment given one or more recognizers, which is why ROC graphs are an indispensable part of the analyst's toolbox.

-Isocost curves are commonly used in some disciplines, e.g. in economics to find combinations of inputs that yield the same output.
-Here, we will find combinations of (tpr,fpr) that yield the same risk.
+Isocosts are often used to find the best pair of values that correspond to a metric we wish to optimise, for example in economics with combinations of inputs that yield the same output.
+Here, we will look for combinations of (tpr,fpr) that yield the same risk.

 Isocosts are expressed as a linear function between tpr and fpr: